 male breast

-and perhaps prostate
+cancer and perhaps prostate

-has caused many of my friends to seriously reconsider the importance
+cancer has caused many of my friends to seriously reconsider the importance

 of a full head of hair.